aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 </html>
 ```

-This - obviously - did not work, first because of `@antiCSRF` which requires us to have the user's `antiCSRFToken` before we can submit the form, but even if we were to leak the `antiCSRFToken` somehow, the `SameSite: Strict` cookie restriction will prevent the browser from passing the cookie (even though the form target is the cookie's issuing origin), because the request initiating origin is different.
+This - obviously - did not work, first because of `@antiCSRF` which requires us to have the user's `antiCSRFToken` before we can submit the form, but even if we were to leak the `antiCSRFToken` somehow, the `SameSite: Strict` cookie restriction will prevent the browser from passing the cookie (even though the form's target is the cookie's issuing origin), because the request initiating origin is different.

 Another attempt that I have tried, was attempting to fetch one of the site's pages using a basic GET request:
 ```html